OSokunbi/json-ree-parser/README.md

 # json to html
-this is a single file program to parse a json tree into html. when might you use this? i'm not sure.
+this is a single file program to parse a json tree into html.

+when might you use this? lol, idk.

 here's a couple examples: